Safeguarding Children Policy

 - Establish details of full name, date of birth, address and names of parents/guardians.

-- Pass the information to the Safeguarding Lead without delay.
+- Pass the information to the Designated Safeguarding Lead without delay.

-- If an incident is reported to the Designated Safeguarding Professionals they should decide how to proceed.
+- If an incident is reported to the DSl they should decide how to proceed.

 - Wherever possible talk to parents, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place a member of staff or others at risk.